aptech/docs/docs/CR-intgrat3.rst

 Format
 ----------------
 .. function:: intgrat3(&f, xl, gl, hl)

     :param &f: pointer to the procedure containing the function to be integrated. f is a function of (x, y, z).
     :type &f: scalar

     :param xl: the limits of x.
 These must be scalar limits.
     :type xl: 2x1 or 2xN matrix

+    :param gl:  These
+        procedures are functions of x.
-    :param gl: 2x1 or 2xN matrix of function pointers.
-These procedures are functions of x.
+    :type gl: 2x1 or 2xN matrix of function pointers
-    :type gl: TODO

-    :param hl: 2x1 or 2xN matrix of function pointers.
-These procedures are functions of x and y.
+    :param hl:  These
+        procedures are functions of x and y.
-    :type hl: TODO
+    :type hl: 2x1 or 2xN matrix of function pointers

     :returns: y (*TODO*), Nx1 vector of the estimated integral(s) of f(x,y,z) evaluated between the limits given by  xl, gl and  hl.

 Examples
 ----------------